pedroaurelio-n/CSharp_Studies/Beginner Exercises/README.md

 8 - **ConditionalDiscount**: Apply 20% discount on products that cost $500 or over and 10% discount on products under $500

 9 - **EvenUneven**: Checks if a number is even or uneven

+10 - **Grade**: Displays a different message for each grade submitted